Frequently Asked Questions

 Can I sit in the room to watch?

 No. We have a large viewing window for parents to observe.
-Parents are sometimes invited in at the end of class to provide an audience.
+Several times throughout the year parents are invited in at the end of class to provide an audience.

 What is the dress code?
 What colors do you require?

-We will provide a policies and procedures guide with full dress code description.
+We will provide a policies-and-procedures guide with full dress code description.
 All students are required to wear their hair pulled out of their face.
-For ballet, tap, jazz, contemporary, musical theatre and all competition classes, students must wear a leotard and tights.
-Hip Hop classes may wear any dance or athletic attire- no school clothes.
+For ballet, jazz, contemporary, musical theatre and all competition classes, students must wear a leotard and tights.
+Hip Hop and tap classes may wear any dance or athletic attire- no school clothes.
 We require pink ballet slippers, black tap shoes, tan jazz shoes, tan canvas contemporary shoes.
-Shoes for musical theatre, hip hop and competition teams will be announced with costumes or before.
+Shoes for musical theatre, hip-hop, and competition teams will be announced with costumes or before.

 What if we change our mind?